eirikref/Fiber/design/configuration-format.md

    below.

-3. A special case parameter `value`, which is used for fields that should not be generated ut just have the same value for every item in the set of generated data.
+3. A special case parameter `value`, which is used for fields that should not be generated but just have the same value for every item in the set of generated data.
 Ie. a string, an int, a boolean `true`, etc.

 ### Examples

+Generate a list with one parameter per element, and that parameter should be of types string, int, and float.

 ```json
 [